rsairu/hello-world/chickens/chickens.md

 Chickens can cohabitate with rabbits or ducks.
 Note that chicken and duck habitats are somewhat distinct.

-Chickens can overheat easily (they are birds).
-They require access to fresh water.

 ## Hygiene

 Chickens **molt** – lose feathers during seasonal change.
 Feathers are made of keratin, which is a protein.
+No sweat glands.

 Attract mice and rats, which chickens will eat, but shouldn’t; you need a rodent predator or control mechanism.